William And Ruth Scott Family Foundation Inc

 Alignment with Foundation Values

-Focus on Children and Youth: The foundation's stated mission emphasizes empowering individuals, particularly children, to become changemakers.
+Focus on Children and Youth: The foundation's stated mission emphasises empowering individuals, particularly children, to become changemakers.
 Projects that directly impact children's futures and provide tools and mindsets for success are central to their giving.

 Education as a Pathway: Both Ruth (educator, UNL '51 education degree) and Bill (UNL '53 business degree) Scott valued education deeply.
 Initiatives that expand educational access, particularly for underserved populations, align with their personal values.